AbdelatifAitBara/ProjectA/Readme.md

-1- We couldn't lunch python3.7 inside script ( creation of python venv using only python3.7 -m ....) doesn't work, we had to add the complet path inside the script.
+1- We couldn't launch python3.7 inside script ( creation of python venv using only python3.7 -m ....) doesn't work, we had to add the complet path inside the script.

 2- Using vagrant user to connect to our VMs made a lot of problems during the installation of our scripts because of permissions, so we had to modify our Vagrantfile to connect as a root and run all our scripts as root.